webceyhan/ng-weather-app/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+Upgraded to version 13.0.0 manually later.

+## Install

+- Go to https://openweathermap.org/ and create an account to obtain API key which will be used to grab weather info.
+- Inside your project folder, locate .env.sample file and rename it to .env
+- Put your OPENWEATHER_API_KEY in .env file (also read Heroku section)

 ## Development server

+You should first run the express server by `npm start` command (This is needed for API calls and serving angular app on Heroku)
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deploy to Heroku

+In terminal, get inside your project folder by `cd <project-root>`.
+Bind existing project folder with heroku; `heroku create` which will create an git remote-url called 'heroku' Go to your Heroku dashboard and find the app and go to app/settings/config vars and set OPENWEATHER_API_KEY value (same as in .env file)

+In package.json, `"heroku-postbuild": "ng build --prod"` will be run before on each build process and create /dist/<project-name> folder.
+After the build is complete, Heroku will execute  `npm start` automatically which refers to `"start": "node server.js"` which will serve the static contents under /dist/<project-name> folder.

 ## Code scaffolding